-Nine years ago we set ourselves a target to reduce the amount of dry waste sent to landfill to zero waste by 2015.
+Thirteen years ago we set ourselves a target to reduce the amount of dry waste sent to landfill and achieving zero waste at Finsbury Green by 2015.
 We started in 2005 with 750 cubic metres.

 This was due to our ongoing recycling activities and staff participation in our programs.
 A wide range of materials are separated at their source for recycling or reuse, including aluminium, cardboard, e-waste, glass, paper, plastic, steel and timber, to name just a few.